dpvtank/Balzac/_drafts/2020-06-29-reimagining-linkedin.md

 # Reimagining LinkedIn (The Solution)

-We are humans and we need a different language and a metaphor.
-We need to think in terms of authenticity.
 A reimagined Linked should flow from 4 premises:

 1. Individuals at the heart.
 2. Learning in streams.